Website Translate Widget. Language Switcher - Poper

 Try the live widget

 Live demo, not a screenshot.
-Pick the engine, style the switcher, and embed.
+Pick languages, style the switcher, and embed.
 What you see here is what ships to your site.

 How to use it